particle-iot/docs/src/content/hardware/migration-guides/p2-p1-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated 8d8e7a73-c60c-4b04-8039-c5f8a7072f39 --}}

+### Internal pull-up or pull-down

+Internal (MCU) pull-up and pull-down can be enabled using the `pinMode()` function and `INPUT_PULLUP` or `INPUT_PULLDOWN`.

+- On the P2, the internal pull varies by pin and can be approximately 2.1K, 22K, or 42K.
+- On the P1, the internal pull is approximately 40K.

+### MODE button

+The P2 MODE button does not have a hardware pull-up on it, so you must add an external pull-up (2.2K to 10K) to 3V3, or connect it to 3V3 if not using a button.

+The P1 had an internal weak pull-up.

 ### Interrupts

 There are many limitations for interrupts on the STM32F205.
 All pins can be used for interrupts on Gen 3 devices and the P2.